 Hi y’all!
-(Said with every ounce of southern drawl that I’ve been told by some I have.)
-Welcome to the farm. 🙂 Well, welcome to my online version of this “farm wife farm life” that is my real life…and it can be a doozy around here.
+Welcome to the farm. 🙂 Well, welcome to my online version of this “farm wife farm life” that is my real life…and it can be a sure ’nuff hot mess.

 Meet our zoo crew.
 My girl, Austin, given my mom’s maiden name and who thinks it’s really neat some little boys have the same name as her, since Austin is a “girl name,” after all.
 I don’t have the heart to tell her otherwise and wouldn’t want to be the boy who tried.

-My boy Wesley – my tall, handsome, smart “little” boy, who just yesterday was a chubby toddler telling every Grandma who asked at the grocery store, that his name was “John Wayne Wesley Robert Bernard.”
+My boy Wesley – my thoughtful, creative, intelligent boy, who just yesterday was a chubby toddler telling every Grandma at the grocery store who asked, that his name was “John Wayne Wesley Robert Bernard.”
 He chose to daily watch the Duke’s movies over cartoons and we didn’t interfere – don’t judge.

-And then my man – my very own John Wayne of a husband, affectionately referred to as “LB” (that’s his initials y’all…my simple mind keeps things simple, as you will learn if you stick around for any amount of time.
-You’ve been warned).
-He only looks tough and mean in the photo above – he’s actually like a big teddy bear (ie. the photo below) – especially when our little girl crawls up in his lap and bats her pretty little hazel eyes at him.
-He once said he would never be able to help create a “she-baby”, but Baby, oh Baby, how she’s affected him.
-In all the good, little-girl-wants-to-be-just-like-her-daddy, kind of ways.
-He also says she will be the reason he is in prison in about ten years when boys start calling…but we hope and pray that doesn’t come to pass.
+And then my man – my very own John Wayne of a husband, affectionately referred to as “LB” (that’s his initials y’all…I like to keep things simple.)
+He only looks tough and mean in the photo above – he’s actually like a big teddy bear (ie. the photo below) – especially when our little girl crawls up in his lap and bats her hazel eyes at him.
+He works harder (and smarter) than anyone I know and he’s taught me to drive a tractor, pull a rake (straight), and pan fry a dang good ribeye.
+For all this and more I give him props and try to keep him well fed.

 I am beyond thrilled (if not altogether surprised) that you’ve stuck with me this far and I truly hope you’ll come back often to share in the journey with us – because if I’ve learned anything in my “thirty-something” years, our stories all matter and they are always better together.
 (Especially over a glass of sweet tea and a handful of lard-made-honey-and-butter-laden biscuits.)
 See you somewhere on the farm soon…